sungsoo/sungsoo.github.io/_posts/2014-03-11-hive-on-tez.md

 ---

 Distributed join algorithms are difficult to express in map-reduce.
 A regular shuffle join for instance has to process different inputs in the same map task, use tags to be written to disk for distinguishing tables, use secondary sort to get the rows from each table in a predictable order, etc. Tez is a much more natural platform to implement these algorithms.
-For example: It is possible to have one Tez task take multiple bipartite edges as input thus exposing the input relations directly to the join implementation.
+For example, It is possible to have one Tez task take multiple bipartite edges as input thus exposing the input relations directly to the join implementation.
 The case where multiple tasks feed into the same shuffle join task will be referred to as multi-parent shuffle join.

 Fine-tuned algorithms
 ---